 We are very aware that the support of parents/carers is important in helping children to make good progress.
-We strive to build positive links with parents by keeping them informed about what the children are learning (e.g. curriculum letters/ informal opportunities to visit classes/website) and how they can support their children's learning at home (learning diaries/contact books/reading records).
+We strive to build positive links with parents by keeping them informed about what the children are learning (e.g. curriculum letters/ informal opportunities to visit classes/website) and how they can support their children's learning at home (learning diaries/contact books/reading records/virtual meetings and training sessions).